KalobTaulien/PHP-For-Everybody/README.md

 There's a "Fork" icon at the top right of this page.
 Click that, and GitHub will copy this repository into your account where you can modify anything you like.

 ### Using Docker instead of XAMPP/MAMP/etc.
 You'll need `docker` and `docker-compose` installed on your computer.
 Clone this repo. `cd` into this repo and run `make build` and then `make up`.
 Once that's done installing if you type `docker container ls -a` you'll see your active docker containers.
+More details in the full repo at [PHP-Docker](https://github.com/KalobTaulien/PHP-Docker)

 If this entire section either confused you or scared you, feel free to ignore it.
 The Docker setup is entirely optional for this course.